rubencougil/prometheus-testing/README.md

 When an alerting rule is "firing," it sends a notification to an external component called Alert Manager, which is part of the Prometheus Stack.
 The Alert Manager usually knows what to do: send an email, a message to a Slack Channel, or even ping PagerDuty, which potentially could wake you up in the middle of the night.

 All of this depends on custom labels, such as "severity," which are added to the existing set of labels for the rule.
 These labels help group related alerts together.
 Additionally, annotations come into play.
-Annotations are extra parameters added to the rule, like a "summary," "description," or perhaps a link to a helpful "runbook."
+Annotations are extra parameters added to the rule, like a "summary," "description", or perhaps a link to a helpful "Runbook."
 They are incredibly valuable when someone receives an alert notification and needs to swiftly understand what went wrong and how to fix it.

 PromQL is an incredibly powerful DSL language, but it can be challenging to master.
 That's why thorough testing of rules is crucial.
 In complex queries, the rule's outcome may not align with your expectations.
 Therefore, by testing the rules, you can promptly identify and address such issues.